metrorailings/OwlBlog/content/posts/2022-circa-millions-week-3-predictions.md

 ***

-It's clear Ron Rivera and Jack Del Rio have a beat on this Philadelphia offense, even they have yet to win against these Sirianni-era Eagles.
+It's clear Ron Rivera and Jack Del Rio have a beat on this Philadelphia offense, even if they have yet to win against these Sirianni-era Eagles.
+Philadelphia needed a fourth quarter comeback to post the win over Washington.

+But it's hard siding with the Commanders knowing they have the worse coaches and the worse quarterback.
+What does Washington have going for them here from a non-historical perspective, home field advantage and six points handicapped in their favor?

 ***